andbass/nav2ain/README.md

 # nav2ain
 Garrysmod - Converts Source Engine navmeshes into AI node graphs to support HL2 npcs on (almost) every map

+If your desired map comes with an AI nodegraph (`.ain` file) or has AI node entities within the map, there's no need to use this, but this addon can be useful for maps that don't come bundled with AI nodes, such as maps imported from other Source games.

+You can check if your current map has an AIN via the `ai_show_connect` concmd, which renders the links between nodes in the AIN via colored lines.

 ## How to use
 1. Generate a navmesh
   * You can use the `nav_generate` command built in to the Source engine